Your Future

 When someone passes away without a will, they die intestate.
 This means that their property will be distributed according to Florida intestacy laws.
 In a well-drafted will, however, a decedent likely will have appointed a personal representative for their estate and described who should receive their assets after their death.
 Probate is a court-supervised process in which the assets of the person who died are identified and gathered, their debts are paid, and the assets are distributed to beneficiaries.
 The Florida Probate Code is found at Chapters 731-735.
 Probate may involve a formal administration, summary administration, or ancillary administration.

 The attorneys at Shorstein & Lee provide sophisticated representation to clients throughout St. Johns, Flagler, and Putnam Counties.
-Call us at (904) 829-3035 or contact us via our online form if you need a criminal lawyer in the St. Augustine area or guidance with a divorce, an estate planning instrument, the probate process, or debt relief.
+Call us at (904) 829-3035 or contact us via our online form if you need a criminal defense lawyer in the St. Augustine area or guidance with a divorce, an estate plan, or the probate process.

 Our Videos